MyPetORG/MyPet-Wiki/pages/skills/knockback.md

 # Knockback

-With this skill your pet has a chance to knockback when attacking a target.<br>
+With this skill your pet has a chance to knockback when attacking a target.
 The chance can be set via the [skilltree](skilltrees) skill settings.

 ----